One of the best hikes in the world

 - at times there are several different paths all heading the same direction.
 It can be confusing.

-- most start and finish at Les Houches, close to Chamonix, one of the great hiking towns of the world
+- most start and finish at Les Houches, close to Chamonix, one of our top 10 hiking towns in the world

 - most walk anti-clockwise

 - if you cannot hike the entire circuit, recommended are the days either side of the Italian town of Courmayeru, and the days above Chamonix, around La Flégerè.
 Lac Blanc and Le Brevent … perhaps unrivalled in the Alps.

 - get one of our recommended hiking guide books to decide how many days you wish to spend hiking the TMB

 - checking trip reports (bottom of this page) is another excellent way to get a feel for how much distance you will want to hike each day

 First decision: do you want to stay in huts and gîtes, or carry your own tent & gear? (off-season many huts are closed so you have no choice.)

 If you are not tenting, the biggest hassle with doing the TMB independently is getting reservations for accommodation.
 There is not yet any one place you can book everything for the entire tour.
 (This is one good reason to sign-on with a guided tour rather than hiking it independently.)